Just click on the questions below to be taken to the answers.

-Once you have purchased the Skills For Life package, then all you will have to pay for is petrol for your car and probably a copy of the Highway Code.
+Once you have purchased the Advanced Driver package, then all you will have to pay for is fuel for your car and probably a copy of the Highway Code.
 Your only other investments are time and commitment (See FAQ 6.).

 Advanced Driving is designed for ordinary drivers, and we do not make it hard.
 On the other hand, we do not make it easy, and you will be required to commit time and effort to changing your driving habits and learning new skills.
-It is unlikely that you will pass the test just by turning-
+It is unlikely that you will pass the test just by turning-up to the sessions.

 When you pay for your Skills For Life package, you are paying the main IAM, and the fee covers: